salmon1802/QIN/README.md

 ### 🔥 Winning 2nd Place in WWW2025 Multimodal CTR Prediction Challenge Track

 ## 🔥 Follow to perfectly reproduce the results of this code.
+## 🔥 To facilitate reproducibility, we share the model checkpoints on Hugging Face: https://huggingface.co/salmon1802/QIN/tree/main

 ##### In . /checkpoints and . /submission folders have our run logs and submission files, respectively.